visvar/visvar.github.io/README.md

 ## Adding Content

 Only change files in the below folders, nothing else!
-After a change, compile the website as described below for changes to take effect.
+After a change, compile the website as described below for changes to take effect or ask @fheyen.

 ### "About" Pages